ekrsulov/ttpe/doc/docs/index.md

 ---
 id: index
-title: Welcome to TTPE Documentation
+title: Welcome to Vectornest Documentation
 sidebar_label: Introduction
 slug: /
 ---

-# TTPE — Web Vector Editor
+# Vectornest — Web Vector Editor

-Welcome to the comprehensive technical documentation for **TTPE** (The TypeScript Path Editor), a modern, extensible web-based vector graphics editor built with React, TypeScript, and a sophisticated plugin architecture.
+Welcome to the comprehensive technical documentation for **Vectornest**, a modern, extensible web-based vector graphics editor built with React, TypeScript, and a sophisticated plugin architecture.

-## What is TTPE?
+## What is Vectornest?

-TTPE is a full-featured SVG vector graphics editor that runs entirely in the browser.
+Vectornest is a full-featured SVG vector graphics editor that runs entirely in the browser.
 It provides:

 - **Advanced Path Editing**: Precise manipulation of Bézier curves and path segments
 - **Plugin Architecture**: Extensible tool system with hot-swappable plugins